 The City Council has adopted multiple green initiatives to help Ipswich sustain its current and future growth.
 These initiatives include Eco-Village Micro, a grid program with solar energy, batteries and energy trading technologies currently in development, and also a smart lighting program for the city with LEDs, sensors and data analytics for maximum efficiency.
-The Council has also converted its fleet to electric vehicles and is in the trials phase of autonomous public transport for the city.
+The Council is investigating converting some of its fleet to electric vehicles and is in the trials phase of autonomous public transport for the city.

 To enhance the livability of Ipswich as a city, the Council has adopted the Safe Precinct initiative: leveraging its city network to create a safe precinct via video analytics, smart lighting and noise detection.
 The Council has also helped to develop a healthy living lab with wearables and other technologies designed to capture real-time data about the health and activity of residents in order to better meet their needs.
 Perhaps most importantly of all, the Ipswich City Council has created new platforms for delivering its services online, making it easier for citizens to learn about and utilize all the city has to offer.

 As of 2015, Ipswich has commenced a major redevelopment of its city center, where digital technologies will be used to attract commercial and residential tenants and to improve public safety through video monitoring, license plate and facial recognition software.
 Green standards will make the city center one of the most sustainable in Australia.
 When it is completed in 2031, it will mark the emergence of one of the nation’s model cities.